tvanslyke/AnySet/doc/tutorial/README.md

 # Customizing AnyHash
-This method of customizing AnyHash's behavior should be preferred when the access to the namespace of the to-be-hashed type is prohibitted (such as providing a hash function definition for `std::vector`).

 The default hash function object type for `te::AnySet<>` is `te::AnyHash`.
 This type is designed to make adding your own hash functions as painless as possible.  `te::AnyHash<>` is compatible with [Boost.ContainerHash](https://www.boost.org/doc/libs/1_67_0/doc/html/hash.html) out of the box (no boost headers are included; strictly an ADL-based approach) and it automatically absorbs all specializations of `std::hash<>`.

 The header [`extra-hash.h`](https://tvanslyke.github.io/AnySetDocs/extra-hash_8h.html) provides a minimal set of building blocks (again, compatible with Boost.ContainerHash) for writing hash functions for any type, plus a few "no brainer" specializations of `te::Hash` for standard types like `std::pair` (see the [relevant documentation](https://tvanslyke.github.io/AnySetDocs/extra-hash_8h.html) for details).